What is EICR certificate?

 Action needed in case of an Unsatisfactory Report:

-Where an Electrical Installation Safety Report finds urgent remedial work or requires ‘further investigation’.
+An Electrical Installation Safety Report finds urgent remedial work or requires ‘further investigation’.

 The landlord must then:

-Suppose the remedial notice is ignored and action is not taken with 28 days.
+Suppose the remedial notice is ignored and action is not taken within 28 days.
 In that case, the local authority can arrange remedial work to be carried out, with consent from the tenant, and recover the cost from the landlord.

 What EICR report should I be asking for?